 We provide a competitive compensation and benefits program to help meet the needs of our team members.
 In addition to salaries, these programs include annual bonuses, stock awards, a 401(k) Plan with an employer matching contribution in addition to an employer-paid annual contribution, healthcare and other insurance benefits, health savings, flexible spending accounts, paid time off, family leave, identity theft protection, telemedicine service, and an employee assistance program, including mental health services.
-A survey was conducted to determine employee preferences and changes were made accordingly.
+The Company has surveyed employees to determine their benefits program preferences and has made program changes accordingly.